I worked at a stereo library, and spent the first £5 earned on a down payment on a Bush record

 All these things I found to be very inspiring.
 I could see God's hand at work in my life.

-During the recording of 'Blue Skies' that I prayed to God to inspire me with more songs to His
+During the recording of 'Blue Skies' I prayed to God to inspire me with more songs to His praise

-praise and glory in the future and to give me the financial means to record them for others to
+and glory in the future and to give me the financial means to record them for others to enjoy.
+God

 I find that my songs are particularly appreciated by persons who are truly seeking God and those